-Queen's welcomes schools into the College on a regular basis and Orock (our Schools Liaison and Outreach Officer) is also happy to visit schools.
-Most visits, both internal and external, involve state secondary schools located in the college's link areas of Lancashire, Cumbria, Lewisham and Sutton.
+Queen's welcomes schools into the College on a regular basis and our Schools Liaison and Outreach Officer is also happy to visit schools.
+Most visits, both internal and external, involve state secondary schools located in the College's link areas of Lancashire, Cumbria, Lewisham and Sutton.

-If you are a teacher at a school in one of these areas and would like to discuss working with the college, do get in touch.
-Schools in other areas are also welcome to request a visit, although the university-wide link colleges scheme means that another college Outreach Officer will be your dedicated first point of contact at Oxford.
-You can find more information about the link colleges scheme on the central website.
+If you are a teacher at a school in one of these areas and would like to discuss working with Queen's, please do get in touch at email@example.com.
+Schools in other areas are also welcome to request a visit, although the University-wide link colleges scheme means that another college Outreach Officer will be your dedicated first point of contact at Oxford.

 Visits to schools

 Visits to schools usually involve information sessions or workshops.
-Most sessions last between 45 minutes and an hour.
-The Outreach Officer is happy to speak to any year group, though most sessions tend to be for Year 9, 10, 11, 12 or 13.
-Ideally, schools will arrange for the Outreach Officer to see as many year groups as possible in a single visit.
+The Outreach Officer is happy to speak to any year group, though most sessions tend to be for Year 10, 11, 12 or 13.

 Workshops might cover:

 - The pros and cons of going to university

 - Application process Q&A

 All state schools in the College's link areas are entitled to bring groups of students to visit Queen's.